15 new COVID-19 cases confirmed in Winona County; one new death in Houston County

-Fifteen new COVID-19 cases were confirmed in Winona County by the Minnesota Department of Health Tuesday.
+Fifteen more COVID-19 cases have been diagnosed in Winona County, the Minnesota Department of Health confirmed Monday.

-With no new deaths having been announced, the county’s totals are now at 3,330 cases and 39 deaths.

 Support Local Journalism

-Twenty-one new deaths were reported in the state, bringing the total to 4,483.
+Twenty-two new deaths were reported in the state, bringing the total to 4,872.

 For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health’s website.